 - HBCU students paid an average of 26% less for their total cost of attendance than four year non-profit college students (2013-2014 Academic Year)

-For more information from our sources check out the buttons below.
+For more information from our sources and to learn more about support for attending HBCUs, please check out the buttons below.